PC2eID/Electronic-Identification/README.md

 Designing an NFID-Dfinity IC-based Swiss eID as a collaborative non-competitive component of EIRA© in support of:

- a.	the Q1 2022 Swisscom and Orell Füssli digital certificate partnership
+ a.	the Q1 2022 Swisscom and Orell Füssli digital certificate partnership,
- b.	the Q1 2022 SwissSign SSI-joint State of Aargau and Adnovum project
+ b.	the Q1 2022 SwissSign SSI-joint State of Aargau and Adnovum project,
- c.	the State of Zug decentralised identity for eGov ti&m, HSLU, and
+ c.	the State of Zug decentralised identity for eGov ti&m, HSLU, and,
  d.	uPort project could be a low-hanging fruit opportunity.

 Considered the most advanced Swiss eID projects with considerable resources, they may find NFIDs build on the only entirely non-profit Swiss Web3 Foundation's synergistic value proposition.
 Based on NFIDs, FIDO2/WebAuthn innovations - are built on the Dfinity's enterprise-web speed public blockchain, the Internet Computer.